 , so you can easily add the Yasaka Pagoda to your itinerary.

-#5 SWORD CUTTING at the Interactive SAMURAI & NINJA MUSEUM
+#5 Visit the BEST RATED museum in Japan: KYOTO SAMURAI & NINJA MUSEUM

 This interactive museum offers samurai sword lessons and allows you to try armors